- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

-GIZ has been working in Guinea on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since the late 1980s, and has an office in Conakry, one seconded staff member and 45 national personnel.
+GIZ has been working in Guinea on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since the late 1980s.
+Currently 69 national and 12 international employees, 1 integrated specialist and 2 development workers are working in the country (as of 31.12.2017).

 With its fertile soil, rich mineral deposits and a port, Guinea has a sound basis for good economic development.
 Yet since gaining independence in 1958, the country has had a very changeable political history, including coups, political violence and military governments.
 Much of the modest progress made in the country's development was wiped out by the disastrous Ebola epidemic that broke out in 2014 and lasted almost two years.
 The epidemic not only cost a great many lives; it was also severely detrimental to basic social services and economic activity.
 Poorer households in particular are severely affected by the impacts.